oracle-livelabs/developer/build-ords-apis-in-adb/3-batch-load-data-and-biz-objs/batch-load-data-and-biz-objs.md

          ![Cloud Shell on bottom of browser](./images/lower-cloud-shell-welcome.png " ")

-      3. We will be using the Oracle Cloud Infrastructure Cloud Shell for examples in this lab going forward.
+      3. From now on, We will use the Oracle Cloud Infrastructure Cloud Shell for examples in this lab.

     </details>